Radiology Residents hold appointments as Veterinary Resident

 Resident Teaching responsibilities

-of daily 4th year student rounds in the clinic.
-This usually takes
+Residents will share duty of daily 4th year student rounds with

 The radiology resident will be required to attend and